bmorphism/graphistry-mcp/README.md

 ### Available Tools

-The Graphistry MCP server provides the following tools:
+The Graphistry MCP server provides the following tools for graph insights and investigations:

 1. **visualize_graph** - Create a graph visualization from different data formats:
    - Supports pandas, networkx, and edge_list formats
    - Customizable node and edge attributes
    - Returns a unique graph ID and visualization URL
+   - Reveals patterns and connections in complex data

 2. **get_graph_info** - Retrieve information about a stored graph:
    - Access metadata for previously created visualizations
    - Get the visualization URL for sharing
+   - Analyze graph metrics and statistics

 3. **apply_layout** - Change the layout algorithm for a graph:
-   - Force directed layout
+   - Force directed layout for natural clustering
-   - Radial layout
+   - Radial layout for hierarchical relationship investigation
-   - Circle layout
+   - Circle layout for symmetry analysis
-   - Grid layout
+   - Grid layout for structural comparisons

+4. **detect_patterns** - Identify interesting patterns within graphs:
+   - Community detection for network segmentation
+   - Path finding between key entities
+   - Centrality metrics for key node identification
+   - Anomaly detection for outlier identification

 ### Example Client Usage